jogerj/Mac-Ryzen-Logo/README.md

 * ThemeEngine is property of [Alex Zielenski](https://github.com/alexzielenski) and is licensed under the [BSD 2-Clause](https://github.com/alexzielenski/ThemeEngine/blob/v2/LICENSE).
 * [Apple](https://apple.com) for macOS Catalina
 * [AMD](https://amd.com) for AMD Ryzen™ logo

+# Disclaimer
+<sub>I am not responsible for bricked devices, dead drives, thermonuclear war, or you getting fired because the alarm app failed.
+Please do some research if you have any concerns about this script and what it does before running it!
+YOU are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you.</sub>